 The views of the mountains and the countryside are outstanding, and if you’re lucky, you might get to see some of the park’s many wild creatures.

-Check out the wild creatures we saw during our day at La Mandria.
+Check out the video the wild creatures we saw during our day at La Mandria on our Facebook page.

 From Milan, Flixbus takes 2 hours and costs €7.
 The train is your better bet for this route.
 It usually takes 50 minutes and will cost just a few Euros more than the bus — anywhere from €10-25 depending when you book and when you travel.